Arthur Rimbaud: Sickness and death (1891)

 In February 1891, in Aden, Rimbaud developed what he initially thought was arthritis in his right knee.
 It failed to respond to treatment, and by March had become so painful that he prepared to return to France for better treatment.
 Before leaving, Rimbaud consulted a British doctor who mistakenly diagnosed tubercular synovitis, and recommended immediate amputation.
 Rimbaud remained in Aden until 7 May to set his financial affairs in order, then caught a steamer, L'Amazone, back to France for a 13-day voyage.
 On arrival in Marseille, he was admitted to the Hôpital de la Conception, where, a week later on 27 May, his right leg was amputated.
 The post-operative diagnosis was bone cancer—probably osteosarcoma.

 After a short stay at the family farm in Roche, from 23 July to 23 August, he attempted to travel back to Africa, but on the way his health deteriorated, and he was re-admitted to the Hôpital de la Conception in Marseille.
 He spent some time there in great pain, attended by his sister Isabelle.
 He received the last rites from a priest before dying on 10 November 1891, at the age of 37.
 The remains were sent across France to his home town and he was buried in Charleville-Mézières.
 On the 100th anniversary of Rimbaud's birth, Thomas Bernhard delivered a memorial lecture on Rimbaud and described his end:

-"On November 10, at two o'clock in the afternoon, he was dead," noted his sister Isabelle.
-The priest, shaken by so much reverence for God, administered the last rites.
-"I have never seen such strong faith," he said.
-Thanks to Isabelle, Rimbaud was brought to Charleville and buried in its cemetery with great pomp.
-He still lies there, next to his sister Vitalie, beneath a simple marble monument.